casper-network/docs/source/docs/casper/workflow/ledger-setup.md

 # Ledger Setup

 A Ledger Device is a hardware wallet that is considered one of the most secure ways to store your digital assets.
 Ledger uses an offline, or cold storage, method of generating private keys, making it a preferred method for many crypto users.
-This guide will help you to connect your Ledger device to the Casper Web wallet (<https://cspr.live>).
+This guide will help you to connect your Ledger device to a Casper Web wallet on a block explorer such as (<https://cspr.live>).
 The Casper Web wallet enables you to send and receive CSPR tokens.

 If you need help, contact us on the following services: